common name: broad mite

-The eggs hatch in two or three days and the larvae emerge from the egg shell to feed.
+The eggs hatch in two or three days and the larvae emerge from the egg to feed.
 Larvae are slow moving and do not disperse far.
-After two or or three days, the larvae develop into a quiescent larval (nymph) stage.
+After two or three days, the larvae develop into a quiescent larval (nymph) stage.
 Quiescent female larvae become attractive to the males which pick them up and carry them to the new foliage.
 Males and females are very active, but the males apparently account for much of the dispersal of a broad mite population in their frenzy to carry the quiescent female larvae to new leaves.
 When females emerge from the quiescent stage, males immediately mate with them (Anonymous a, Baker 1997, Peña and Campbell 2005).
-There are also reports of the broad mite using insect hosts, specifically some whiteflies species, to move from plant to plant (Palevsky et al. 2001).
+There are also reports of the broad mite using insect hosts, specifically some whiteflies, to move from plant to plant (Palevsky et al. 2001).

 The broad mite has a wide host range in tropical areas.
 It attacks greenhouse plants in temperate and subtropical regions (Peña and Campbell 2005).

 Crops listed as hosts include: apple, avocado, cantaloupe, castor, chili, citrus, coffee, cotton, eggplant, grapes, guava, jute, mango, papaya, passion fruit, pear, potato, sesame, string or pole beans, tea, and tomato (Peña and Campbell 2005).
 USDA-ARS identified it for the first time on watermelons in the U.S. in 2006 (Pons 2007).